stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 You see a _task_ due Thursday that says "**_select workshop venue_**".

-To be honest, you can't really remember where the _task_ came from, so you click on the _task_, and you instantly see all of the collaboration taking place on that _task_.
+You're busy and you can't remember where that _task_ came from, so you click on the _task_, and you instantly see all of the collaboration taking place on that _task_.
 Nothing fancy right?
 Sounds like a task app.
 Nope, read on.

 You see the source of the _task_, is a _meeting_.